 Tail coverage protects your business in times of transition.
 It enhances both your financial security and peace of mind, allowing you to focus more on running your business.
 For instance:

-When you retire, tail coverage makes sure you continue to have liability protection even though you canceled your claims-made insurance policy.
+When you retire from your business, tail coverage makes sure you continue to have liability protection even though you canceled your claims-made insurance policy.

 When you switch to a new occurrence-based policy, tail coverage protects your prior acts (work you did while you were insured elsewhere).
 Without it, you’d only have coverage for incidents that occur when your new policy is active.